digital-asset/daml/docs/source/getting-started/index.rst

 To make your friendships reciprocal, open a new browser window at http://localhost:3000.
 (Having separate windows allows you to see both you and your friend's screens at the same time.)
 Once you log in as your friend Alice, you'll notice your name in her network.
+In fact, Alice can see your entire friend list in the *Network* panel.
+This is because your friend list is part of the user data that became visible when you added her as a friend.

 When Alice finally adds you back as a friend, you can see her in your network as well.
-(Just open the window where you are logged in as yourself - no need to reload the page!).
+Just open the window where you are logged in as yourself - no need to reload the page!

 Play around more with the app at your leisure: create new users and add more friends.
 Observe when a user becomes visible to others - this will be important to understanding DAML's privacy model later.